 Joan Evangeline (Wickstrom) Manchester was born on June 9, 1938 to Alyce (Thomain) Wickstrom and Edwin Wickstrom.
 She was the third child of four for the couple.
 Richard and Diane are Joan’s older siblings, and many years later David would complete their family.

-As a 4th generation California native, Joan was fiercely proud of her family’s rich California history.
+As a 3rd generation California native, Joan was fiercely proud of her family’s rich California history.
 Her ancestors were actual gold miners who came during the California Gold Rush.
-Her grandfather, Joseph Wickstrom, helped build the Golden Gate Bridge, and her beloved father, Edwin Wickstrom, was the Assistant Fire Chief of Menlo Park.
+Her grandfather, Joseph Wickstrom, helped rebuild San Francisco after the fire, and her beloved father, Edwin Wickstrom, was the Deputy Fire Chief of Menlo Park.

 Known in her youth as “Joanie,” she never met a stranger because she had a gift at turning strangers into friends.
 It is a great testimony to her that she had many lifelong friends that began all the way back in elementary school.
 She continued building community as she attended Menlo Atherton High School and Foothill College, and worked at Sylvania for a time before devoting herself to being a full-time mother.